Bamblytic/NETFLIX-AND-AMAZON-WEBSCRAPING/README.md

-# Netflix Web Scraping Project
+# Netflix and Amazon Web Scraping Project

 This Jupyter notebook performs extensive web scraping of Netflix's website to collect and analyze information on movies, TV shows, and other streaming content.